Backstage at the Bolshoi Theater

 Without a doubt, this is one of the most prestigious Theatres in the world.
 Dancers and opera singers dream about performing and walking the hallowed stages!
 Ballet is the art Russia has always been proud of.
 So, if you haven’t been to the Bolshoi you haven’t seen Russia.
 Not really…

-When: we meet at 15.45h by the fountain in front of the Bolshoi Theatre
+When: we meet in front of the main entrance to the Bolshoi Theatre at 12.45h